sumit-kumarr/ImgCaptureApp/README.md

 # ImgCaptureApp
-This image captute App by using Html css and Js
+This is image capture App by using Html css and Js